wangerekaharun/StreamReactions/README.md

 Modern chat apps need something to make the messaging platform lively and increase user engagement.
 Reactions have emerged as a top feature to help in this.

-Stream provides a nice SDK for you to add reactions in a matter of minutes in your application.
+Stream provides a nice Android SDK for you to add reactions in a matter of minutes in your application.

 In this tutorial you're going to learn how to: